Dynamical Complexity in Teleparallel Gauss-Bonnet Gravity: Dynamical System Analysis in Gravity

 \textbf{Critical Point $A_2(Z=-\frac{3}{2})$:} The critical point $A_{2}$ describes a non-standard cold dark matter-dominated era with the negligible contribution of DE density $\Omega_{DE}=\frac{2 \left(5-3 m\right) x_2}{m-1}$.
 This critical point will represent a standard cold dark matter-dominated era for $x_2=0$ or $m=\frac{3}{5}$.
+The CDM-dominated era can also be described at the critical point $A_2$ in the parametric range $k=\frac{1-m}{2},$ $m^2-1\neq 0$.
 The eigenvalues for the Jacobian matrix at this critical point are non-hyperbolic in nature, as presented in Table \ref{TABLE-IV} and show stability at the condition described in Table \ref{TABLE-II}.
-This critical point will either be a saddle or unstable node for the parameter range lying outside the stability condition described in \ref{TABLE-II}.
+This critical point will either be a saddle or unstable node for the parameter range lying outside the stability condition described in Table \ref{TABLE-II}.
 We have plotted 2-D and 3-D phase portraits for $m=0.5$, for which stability condition on $x_2$ is $-0.0714286<x_2\le -0.0812183$.
-The coordinate of the phase portraits for 2-D and 3-D is in the unstable range for a critical point $A_2$ hence describing the saddle point nature of this critical point.
+The coordinate of the phase portraits for 2-D and 3-D is in the unstable range for a critical point $A_2$, hence describing the saddle point nature of this critical point.
 The power law solution corresponding to the evolution equation at this critical point and the standard density parameters corresponding to different phases of the Universe evolution are presented in Table \ref{TABLE-III}.
 In this case, the values of $\omega_{tot}=\omega_{DE}=0$, and the deceleration parameter will take the value $q=\frac{1}{2}$ which is positive; hence this critical point can not describe the current cosmic acceleration.